 In addition, the confirmed ORR, defined as the proportion of subjects with best overall response of confirmed CR/confirmed PR will also be presented as a sensitivity analysis.
 The same analysis methods as for ORR mentioned above will be applied for confirmed ORR.

-The analysis for the ORR and confirmed ORR will be performed based on both the ITT Analysis Set and Per Protocol Analysis Set.
+The analysis for the ORR and confirmed ORR will be performed based on the ITT Analysis Set.

 6.2.
 Secondary Efficacy Endpoint

 6.2.1.
 Progression-Free Survival